shreeshailaya/C-DAC-Notes/Python/Readme.md

 myFun()
 print('outside fun',a)
 ```
-- local and global has different referance of variable
+- local and global has different reference of variable
 - use `global a` to access global variable from function
 - you can use same name for global and local variable
 - but if you want to change the global variable you need to use globals() in function which gives all global variables